We are searching for

 Make sure to shop around a bit and get several estimates before making your decision.
 If you find a vehicle you like, see if other dealerships or leaseholders have that same car for a better price.
 Using car value sites like Kelley Blue Book you can estimate what the vehicle's current worth is and compare it with the value once the lease is completed.

-If you find that the current lease terms don't seem like a fair deal, it's perfectly acceptable to negotiate with a dealership or private leaseholder.
+If you find that the used car lease terms don't seem like a fair deal, it's perfectly acceptable to negotiate with a dealership or private leaseholder.
 Don't forget to account for all the fees associated with getting or taking over a lease, and factor that into your total budget.

 Step #3: Choosing a Warranty and Discussing Terms

-While most certified pre-owned vehicles come with a warranty by default, you may be offered other warranty options when you choose to lease.
+While most certified pre-owned vehicles come with a warranty by default, you may be offered other warranty options when lease a used car.
 One option you may have is to get a vehicle service contract; for an extra fee, these warranties extend the coverage offered by your dealership.
 These can be valuable to fill in the gaps left by your original warranty.

 You'll also want to look at what terms your dealer is offering for your lease and decide whether they work for you.
 Check to see whether your lease is closed-end or open-ended.
-A close-ended lease involves deciding on a set number the car will be worth after the lease with no extra payments after the lease has concluded.
+A close-ended lease sets the car's residual value upfront, with no extra payments required after the lease ends, as long as you meet mileage and lease terms.
 With an open-ended lease, you can sometimes get a payment refund if the vehicle increases in value.
 Unfortunately, you may also be required to make extra payments if the vehicle drastically decreases in value.

 Step #4: Deciding on Additional Coverage and Assessing Costs